browserengineering/book/book/html.md

 list of tokens.
 We added:

 - a parser to transform HTML tokens to a tree;
-- code to recognize and handle attributes on elements.
+- code to recognize and handle attributes on elements;
 - automatic fixes for some malformed HTML documents;
 - and a recursive layout algorithm to lay out an HTML tree.